angular/angular/aio/content/tutorial/toh-pt6.md

 </code-example>

-After reporting the error to the console, the handler constructs a user friendly message and returns a safe value to the app so the app can keep working.
+After reporting the error to the console, the handler constructs a user friendly message and returns a safe value to the application so the application can keep working.

-Because each service method returns a different kind of `Observable` result, `handleError()` takes a type parameter so it can return the safe value as the type that the app expects.
+Because each service method returns a different kind of `Observable` result, `handleError()` takes a type parameter so it can return the safe value as the type that the application expects.

 ### Tap into the Observable